-An overspend of £1.431m is forecast for year-end across Older People's Locality teams, which is an improvement of £427k on the position reported last month.
-The cost of care is forecast to be £2.5m in excess of budget, while income from client contributions has mitigated this position somewhat with a £1.0m overachievement of income forecast.
-Further mitigation is found through an underspend of £106k on block beds.
+A pressure of £882k is forecast for year-end across Older People's Locality teams, which is an improvement of £524k on the position reported last month.
+The cost of care is forecast to be £2.1m in excess of budget, while income from client contributions has mitigated this position somewhat, with a £1.1m overachievement of income forecast.
+Further mitigation is found through an underspend of £88k on block beds.

-The improvement in the forecast outturn reflects a reduction in the number of service users receiving care from the Council over the last couple of months; there has been an increase in the number of placements ending due to deaths and hospital admissions.
-However, it should be noted that we have not yet seen the effect of a recent increase in the number of hospital discharges on the budget.
-An allowance for this has been made in the forecast, the position should be clearer next month.
+The improvement in the forecast outturn largely reflects a further reduction in the number of service users receiving care from the Council over the last couple of months; there has been an increase in the number of placements ending due to deaths and hospital admissions.
+An allowance was previously made in the forecast for an expected increase in the number of hospital discharges, and for service users transferring to social care from health beds as part of the '4 Qs process', which determines whether a service user has health or social care needs.
+However, the increase has not materialised this month and the effect for March is likely to be less significant, thus the allowance has been reduced.
+Additionally there has been a £122k improvement in the income forecast.